-The exact location is still being kept under wraps, but we do know that there will be more than 5,000 square feet of indoor space for art, cooking and music classes; dedicated drop-off childcare for kiddos from 18 months onwards; soft play and music classes for babies from as young as 6 months; and both indoor and outdoor dining options.
+The exact location is still being kept under wraps, but we do know that there will be more than 5,000 square feet of indoor space for art, cooking and music classes; dedicated Play and Learn drop-off programme for kiddos from 18 months onwards; soft play and music classes for babies from as young as 6 months; and both indoor and outdoor dining options.

 The gorgeous outside space, meanwhile, will feature a big kids’ play area with climbing frames, yoga and mindfulness pavilions for both parents and kids, and additional outdoor classroom space.
 In contrast to the UK and Hong Kong clubs, the Singapore location will have more activities geared toward parents, including exercise classes, a co-working space (hooray!), and expert talks.
 It’s all about creating a home away from home feel, mama!

 Mama of four Maggie Bolger got the idea for the club when she found herself with three children all under the age of 6 — and nowhere she could take them to have fun that would also be even remotely comfortable and enjoyable for parents, too.

 As she told Sassy Mama Hong Kong in 2015: